The National Education Association is sponsoring the event. Many different schools participate in the event each year.

-The theme for 2016’s American Education Week is “Great public Schools: A Basic Right and Our Responsibility.”
-The weeklong celebration will spotlight distinguished individuals who are critical in building great public schools for the nation’s 50 million K-12 students.
+The week-long celebration will spotlight distinguished individuals critical in building great public schools for the nation’s 50 million K-12 students.
 American Education Week’s celebration days include:

 Useful For: Those who care deeply about the education system and those who serve in it.

 Outcome: An opportunity to say thank you to those who work in the education system.

 - Say Thanks.
 Have students write a short thank-you note to someone — teacher, guidance counselor, support staff member, volunteer — anyone who works or has worked in a school and has helped them in the past.

 - Target Your Alumni.
 Hold a reunion day, invite alumni to return to school, talk with the students, visit each other, and see what schools are like today.
 Use the occasion to launch an Alumni Wall of Fame, inviting nominations from the community, students, parents, and alumni participants.